 - 2. Organizing One / Two Week Short Term Courses.

 - 3. Curriculum Development (CD) Cell activities is discontinued from 2016-17.

 Two principal activities under QIP scheme are being carried out by the QIP Centre, IIT Roorkee

-1. Providing opportunities to faculty members of AICTE recognized degree level engineering Colleges/institutes to enhance their qualifications, i.e., Masters and Ph.D. degree programmes.
+1. Providing opportunities to faculty members of AICTE recognized degree level engineering Colleges/institutes to enhance their qualifications, i.e. Ph.D. degree programmes.

 2. Organizing Short Term Courses for faculty working in engineering institutes/colleges approved by AICTE.

 Till date, the Centre has helped in upgrading the qualification of about 442 teachers through Master of Technology / Engineering and about 737 teachers through Ph.D. programme from all over India.
 Further, it has conducted 395 Short Term Courses in which 8644 technical teachers have participated.
 Also the Centre has published 135 Monographs/Books, prepared 84 Multi-mode teaching aids, organised 103 Workshops/Conference/Seminars, conducted 36 Special Lectures.